5 ways to improve your skiing in summer

 5. Get ski fit with cross-training and strength excercises.

 Unlike jetting off to New Zealand, this is something that we all can do at very little expense.
 I've realised as I'm getting older that I can't just rock up to ski and expect to have the same performance level as I had when I was younger.
 I've therefore started to put a lot more effort into summer dry land training.
 In the past I've tended to focus on aerobic training using a combination of cycling and running, but for the past year or so I've added in strength exercises, focusing on legs and core.
 Recently I've added in use of a BOSU ball, which can give a good strength or cardiovascular workout, while also training balance as it provides an unstable surface.
 I don't know whether in reality this translates to better ski balance, but since Lyndsey Vonn uses one I guess it can't hurt!
 I've pasted a video below that suggests some ski-relevant exercises.
 Disclaimer- be careful with the BOSU, it's easy to fall off- the video shows how to get on and off safely.
+Click this link if you want a really comprehensive BOSU ball work out.

 So those are my ideas for this summer.
 Realistically I'll definitely be doing #'s 1 and 5, may do #2, but probably won't do #'s 3 and 4 this year.
 How about you?
 As always, I'm interested to read comments.